memoQ can check many things in the translation automatically. In memoQ, the automatic checks are called quality assurance checks.

 3.In the Target regex box, type a regular expression for the pattern that should occur in the target segment.

 Use a replacement rule instead in certain cases: If the warning you chose is about checking replacement instead of a pattern, type a replacement rule here.
 To use replacement rules, the original (source) regular expression must include groups - parts in '()' parentheses.
 In the replacement rule, you can refer to groups using $1, $2 etc. $1 means the first group, $2 the second, and so on.

 To check the contents of tags: You can write regex checks to check the insides of online tags.
-If you do this, check the Expand tags to text before processing check box.
+If you do this, check the Work on tags expanded to text check box.